50.0 MB (4.6 MB compressed)

 2562 x 3410 pixels

 21.6 x 29.0 cm ⏐ 8.5 x 11.4 in (300dpi)

 DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Anopheles mosquito.
-Coloured scanning electron micrograph (SEM) of a female Anopheles gambiae mosquito.
-The SEM shows the mosquito's head (centre), part of its body (lower left), its legs (lower centre), and its wings (centre left and upper right).
+Coloured scanning electron micrograph (SEM) of a female Anopheles stephensi mosquito.
+The SEM shows the mosquito's head (centre), part of its body (upper left), its legs (lower left), and one of its wings (upper right).
 Structures on its head include its large compound eyes, two antennae, and a long proboscis (lower right).
 This proboscis is used to feed on blood, such as that of humans.
-A. gambiae is found in Africa, where it is a vector for the Plasmodium protozoa that causes malaria.
-Magnification: x62 when printed 10cm wide.
+A. stephensi is found in Asia, where it is a vector for the Plasmodium protozoa that causes malaria.
+Magnification: x35 when printed 10cm tall.

 Model release not required.
 Property release not required.